juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 ---

 Jay is a graduate student at the University of Illinois, Urbana-Champaign.
 Broadly, his research focuses on health behaviors from a psychological perspective.
 He is specifically interested in mHealth to develop sustainable healthy habits and improve well-being.
-For ongoing research projects, please refer to the projects below.
+For ongoing research, please refer to the projects below.
 {style="text-align: justify;"}